DaveBitter/graduation_internship/end_report.md

 #### How does ViriCiti ensures that everyone is up to date with the latest projects and techniques?

 ViriCiti does four things to achieve this.
-Every morning the development team holds a standup meeting.
+Every morning the development team holds a stand up meeting.
 Day to day stuff gets told here and is discussed.
-For longer or bigger discussions ViriCiti holds a developer update each monday afternoon.
-This is basically a very lengthy standup where developers can go into more detail with each other.
+For longer or bigger discussions ViriCiti holds a developer update each Monday afternoon.
+This is basically a very lengthy stand up where developers can go into more detail with each other.
 Once every few months ViriCiti holds a tech update.
 During this update developers get the chance to introduce the team to give a presentation to one another about new frameworks or techniques.
 Every month ViriCiti, Cohere and Livetech also hold a TN-update.
 During this update, all the companies under Transitions Now give updates on how things are going with the company.
 This is a great way to inform different departments on the matters of company growth, sales, marketing, development and more.

 ### Observation assignment #2

 #### How does ViriCiti keep in contact with customers to get feedback on products?

-To my suprise the development team does not have a lot of contact with the end users face to face.
+To my surprise the development team does not have a lot of contact with the end users face to face.
 Studying Communication and Multimedia design at the HvA taught me to continuously validate ideas and products with the end user.
 At ViriCiti products are often build by demand of customers.
 The customer service and the sales department then brings this up during meetings.
 Developers will then make this and role out a beta to selected customers.
 This will then be the first real point of feedback on the product.
 During my internship I tried to set the example by involving end users in the end product throughout the project and to make iterations based on that feedback.

 ### Observation assignment #3

 #### How do project leaders at ViriCiti ensure that the project is going well and is on track?

-ViriCiti project leaders keep track on progress during the daily standup.
+ViriCiti project leaders keep track on progress during the daily stand up.
 This provides them with general knowledge on how the project is going.
-During this standups project leaders often call a meeting if it is needed.
+During this stand ups project leaders often call a meeting if it is needed.
 This will happen if a developer is stuck at a point in the project for example.
 During this private meetings they discuss on what steps to take to resolve any issues.
 Because of the open office culture they also drop by now and again to see what you are doing and if there are any issues.
 If you have issues and you are in need of help ViriCiti expects you to be pro-active about it and reach out to you project leader or schedule a meeting about the issue.

 ## Analysis performance reviews

-### Mid project perfomance review
+### Mid project performance review

 The mid project performance reviews went well.
 It validate my approach and gave me the confidence to keep up the good work I had done so far.
 There were not any negative points.

 I got my first performance review from my internship supervisor Simon Rijk.
 In short, he was incredibly pleased with my performance so far.
-He was expecially pleased about my ownership of the project, initiative and enthousiasm and the iterative design process.
+He was especially pleased about my ownership of the project, initiative and enthusiasm and the iterative design process.
 He reviewed my competences as following:

 [IMAGE13]

 I got my first performance review from my internship supervisor Simon Rijk.
 In short, he was incredibly pleased with my performance so far.
-He was expecially pleased about my ownership of the project, initiative and enthousiasm and the iterative design process.
+He was especially pleased about my ownership of the project, initiative and enthusiasm and the iterative design process.
 He reviewed my competences as following:

 [IMAGE14]

 I review myself on my performance during the first part of the internship.
-My review was inline with the reviews by my internship supervisors.
+My review was in line with the reviews by my internship supervisors.
 The only difference was the lower scores I gave myself in the competences.
 I reviewed my competences as following:

 [IMAGE15]

-### End project perfomance review
+### End project performance review

 ## Conclusions

 So here we are.
 My internship is done.
 I am proud of the product I build.
 I was able to learn a complete new skill, native development, in a matter of a few months.
 This makes me a far better and useful front-end developer for companies.
 This was something I set out to do during this internship.
 I am also very pleased with the quality of the code I written and how I managed the project.
 I am confident that the product is of a high standard.
 The final thing I am very pleased with is the work I did on the user experience design and the visual design.
 I had an idea about the app, sketched it, designed it, build it and iterated over it.
 I was able to visit companies and get outside of the office to actually visit the users.

 I am incredibly proud of the product I build.
 Creating a full app with real-time data, historical data, notifications and more is not an easy project to take on as a first native app.
 I still managed to do an incredible amount of work in just a couple of months.
 This app will also be a great part of what ViriCiti offers to their customers.
-A lot of user will use the app I build and that is what gives me satifaction.
+A lot of user will use the app I build and that is what gives me satisfaction.

 The internship validated the feeling I had that I am an industry ready developer who can realize ideas companies have in a solid product with the user in mind every step of the way.
 This is what I want to do as a developer, what companies want me to do and what a user needs somebody to do for them.
-My internship was a great succes and I cannot wait to start my graduation project at ViriCiti for a completly new design problem!
+My internship was a great success and I cannot wait to start my graduation project at ViriCiti for a completely new design problem!